John Maitland, 1st Lord Maitland of Thirlestane: Death and legacy

 John Maitland died on 3 October 1595 at Thirlestane Castle, after a month's illness attended by the physician Dr Martin Schöner and the minister Robert Bruce.
 He was buried in a side chapel on the north side of St. Mary's, Haddington, where a splendid monument, with an epitaph, composed by King James VI, was erected to his memory.

 Sir John Scot of Scotstarvet, writing in the seventeenth century, had this to say of the 1st Lord Maitland:

 "Mr John Maitland, second brother to Secretary Maitland, after he had studied the laws in France, was preferred to be a Lord of Session by the said Earl of Arran's means, and thereafter became Chancellor.
 He was one of the Octavians [a name given to eight persons who managed affairs under king James VI], and was created Lord Thirlestane, and was an excellent Latin poet, as his verses inserted in Deliciae poetarum scotorum testify; and King James had such a respect to him, that he made the epitaph engraven on his tomb.
 Yet the conquest he made of the barony of Liddington [Lethington] from his brother's son, James Maitland, was not thought lawful nor conscientious."

 A portrait of John Maitland by Adrian Vanson at Ham House was valued at £2 in 1683.
 Examination by Caroline Rae in 2016 showed that it was painted over an image of Mary, Queen of Scots.

 Family

+He was the brother of William Maitland of Lethington, Scottish Secretary of State, and Marie Maitland, considered a scribe of the Maitland Folio and Quarto.

-John Maitland married Jean Fleming, daughter of James, 4th Lord Fleming and Barbara Hamilton in January 1583.
+John Maitland married Jean Fleming, daughter of James, 4th Lord Fleming and Barbara Hamilton.
+The marriage contract was dated 16 January 1582-83, and it probably took place several months after that, likely in Edinburgh, as marriages between two prominent families like these took a time to plan and orchestrate.
 Their children included: